Nike-Inc/gimme-aws-creds/README.md

 gimme-aws-creds --configure --profile profileName
 ```

-If you are in AWS GovCloud or the China Region you will need to specify your region:
+If you are in AWS GovCloud or the China Region you will need to specify your region, these are [region partitions](http://boto3.readthedocs.io/en/latest/reference/core/session.html#boto3.session.Session.get_available_regions) (GovCloud and China):
 ```bash
 gimme-aws-creds --region XXX
 ```